dbelinson/GooglePlayAppsCrawler/README.md

 **Update: Huge Milestone for a home project.
 The database already have 1.1 Million apps.**

-**Update 2: By popular demand i have just released an Apple Store Crawler aswell.
-I hope you like it !**

-**Update 3: Added Analytics Features - Powered by Keen.IO**
+**Update 2: Added Analytics Features - Powered by Keen.IO**

-**Update 4: Updated database is up (January 2015) - Including emails, developer sites and physical addresses**
+**Update 3: Updated database is up (January 2015) - Including emails, developer sites and physical addresses**

-**Update 5: During 2015/02, I ended up having to pay for 170 GB of outbound traffic on my AWS Bill (that translates to nearly 350 downloads of the file, from which I only received 2 donations).**
+**Update 4: During 2015/02, I ended up having to pay for 170 GB of outbound traffic on my AWS Bill (that translates to nearly 350 downloads of the file, from which I only received 2 donations).**

 New: Donate-Button
 ======================

 <a href='https://pledgie.com/campaigns/28270'><img alt='Click here to lend your support to: Google Play Store in Numbers - Open Source Crawler and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/28270.png?skin_name=chrome' border='0' ></a>

 Every 100 USD received in donations, I will run a new full-capture of the Play Store and update both the live and the exported versions of the database.

+The costs related to this project range from Virtual Machines costs, paid HTTP-Proxies and storage.

 Make it happen !

 GooglePlayStoreCrawler
 ======================